davidebolo1993/panvar/docs/modules/bubble.md

 - `inside_nodes`

-The CSV stays minimal.
 Two extra per-bubble metrics are also computed — they drive the `--min-variant-bp` filter and are surfaced in the optional debug TSV:

 - `long_path_support`: count of supporting paths with inside span `>= --min-variant-bp`